kobe3363/ExploratoryTesting/Report.md

 - There is no automatic redirect to HTTPS and no HSTS header observed in responses.

 **Implication:** users can unknowingly use the calculator over unencrypted HTTP, exposing traffic to interception or modification on untrusted networks.

+### 4.3 HTTP Method Analysis
+- **GET Request:** Returns the full `200 OK` HTML body.
+This indicates the `/factorial` route shares the same view handler as the home page or lacks a specific method filter for API clients.
+- **PUT/DELETE Requests:** Correctly return `405 Method Not Allowed`, indicating basic method restrictions are in place (Positive Finding).

 ---